cedar-policy/cedar-spec/cedar-drt/README.md

 If you run into weird build issues,
 1. Make sure you have run `source set_env_vars.sh`, which sets all the environment variables needed to run the Lean definitional code.
+2. Make sure you have built the Lean library with `( cd ../cedar-lean && ../cedar-drt/build_lean_lib.sh )`.
+See the [cedar-lean README](./cedar-lean/README.md) if this command doesn't work.
-2. Try a `cargo clean` and rebuild.
+3. Try a `cargo clean` and rebuild.
-3. If the steps above don't help, then file [an issue](https://github.com/cedar-policy/cedar-spec/issues).
+4. If the steps above don't help, then file [an issue](https://github.com/cedar-policy/cedar-spec/issues).

 If everything builds, but the integration tests are failing, then it may be helpful to set `RUST_BACKTRACE=1` and run `cargo test -- --nocapture` to print additional test information.